-Graph visualizations is a perfect tool to analyze the structure of any computer program.
+Graph visualizations are a perfect tool to analyze the structure of any computer program.
 The power of graphs can be leveraged to move from tree structures to more "alive" graph structures.
 Using these structures, you will be able to interactively and intuitively explore your code to unveil and remove unwanted or “forbidden patterns”.

 The process is pretty much the same for any programming language and it follows these steps: